Freedom of religion in Africa by country: Mauritania

 Freedom of religion in Mauritania is limited by the government.
 The constitution establishes the country as an Islamic republic and decrees that Islam is the religion of its citizens and the State.
-In April 2018, the National Assembly passed a law making the death penalty mandatory for "blasphemy".
+In April 2018, the National Assembly passed a law making the death penalty mandatory for "blasphemy" and apostacy; however by the end of 2021, this penalty had not be applied.

 Non-Muslim resident expatriates and a few non-Muslim citizens practice their religion openly with certain limitations against proselytizing to Muslims and transmitting religious materials.
 Almost all of the population are practicing Sunni Muslims, although there are a few non-Muslims.
 Roman Catholic and non-denominational Christian churches have been established in Nouakchott, Atar, Zouerate, Nouadhibou, and Rosso.
 A number of expatriates practice Judaism but there are no synagogues.

-Relations between the Muslim community and the small non-Muslim community are generally amicable.
-There are several foreign faith-based nongovernmental organizations (NGO's) active in humanitarian and developmental work in the country.

-The government does not register religious groups; however, secular NGOs, inclusive of humanitarian and development NGO's affiliated with religious groups, must register with the Ministry of the Interior.
+A new law in 2021 has made it easier for religious NGOs to register with the Ministry of the Interior; however, they must agree to refrain from proselytizing.

 Mauritius

 The constitution of Mauritius prohibits discrimination on religious grounds and provides for freedom to practice or change one's religion.
 The government provides money to the Roman Catholic Church, Church of England, Presbyterian Church of Mauritius, Seventh-day Adventists, Hindus, and Muslims according to their numbers in the census in addition to tax-exempt status.
 Other religious groups can register and be tax-exempt but receive no subsidy.

 Religious education is allowed in public and private schools, at both the primary and high school levels.
 Students are permitted to opt out, and civic education classes are provided for non-Catholic students attending Catholic schools.

 Non-Hindus have often stated they were underrepresented in government.
 There are no reliable statistics available on the numbers of members of different religious groups represented in the civil service; however, the Truth and Justice Commission had stated in its latest report in 2011 that employment in the civil service did not represent national ethnoreligious diversity.

 There is tension between Hindus and Muslims in Mauritius.
-Police investigations revealed, however, that some alleged cases of interreligious violence were in fact cases of retaliation stemming from domestic or personal issues.
+In the past, police investigations have revealed that some alleged cases of interreligious violence were in fact cases of retaliation stemming from domestic or personal issues.